If you're betting in the First Round Leader market then check out our new combined FRL form and event FRL form stats here!

 Course Designer Links: For research purposes other Donald Ross designs include:

-Course Overview: Sedgefield CC is perennially one the two easiest Par 70s on the PGA Tour with Waialae CC (Sony Open).
-Take 2016 when with 32 players (up from 30 in 2015) finishing double-digits under Par.
+Course Overview: Sedgefield CC is perennially one the two easiest Par-70s on the PGA Tour alongside Waialae CC (Sony Open).
+Take 2017 when with 25 players finishing double-digits under Par.
 Set to the south-east of Greensboro, the course has a typical Carolina feel with tree-lined fairways, pine straw and Bermudagrass throughout.
 Fairways are quite tight, but relatively easy to find if conditions are soft.
 Driving accuracy helps, but the key to the course, which measures just over 7,200 yards, are Ross's green complexes which although undulating and surrounded by shaved run-off areas, are actually large for the length of the course.
-If the Champion Bermuda greens are receptive (as they were in 2016), that's the green light for low scoring.
+If the Champion Bermuda greens are receptive (as they were in 2017), that's the green light for low scoring.
 Winners here year-in, year-out, must hit a minimum 13 greens per round and invariably break par every 1 in 3 holes.
 A fast start, excellent and consistent approach play and a reasonably hot putter are they keys to victory, plus it's noteworthy that the front 9 plays far easier and has to be capitalised upon.

 Published Predictor Model: Our published predictor is available here.
 You can build your own model using the variables listed on the left hand side.
-Top 5 of the predictor are Ryan Moore, Grayson Murray, Camilo Villegas, Chris Stroud and Kevin Kisner.
+Top 10 of my published predictor are Webb Simpson, Henrik Stenson, Hideki Matsuyama, Danny Lee, Billy Horschel, Ricky Barnes, Brandt Snedeker, Chesson Hadley, Whee Kim and Si Woo Kim.

-Recent Player Skill Rankings: These rankings are based on a 10-tournament window that stretches back to the FedEx St Jude Classic/Lyoness Open and includes PGA Tour and European Tour events.
-Players must have played in a minimum of 2 main Tour events to be included and rankings are based on performance relative to the rest of the field:
+Recent Player Skill Rankings: These rankings are based on a 10-tournament window that stretches back to the FedEx St Jude Classic and includes both PGA Tour and European Tour events.
+Players must have played in a minimum of 2 Tour events to be included and rankings are based on performance relative to the rest of the field:

 Tournament Skill Averages: